tsasser05/cpp-rest-api/README.md

 ## Authors

 Grok did the work.
 I just guided it to see if it would actually make a working API.
-It actually helped me troubleshoot some issues with my Homebrew installation.
-Next step is to try to get Boost to work.

 ## Features